Just Stop Oil says police officer injured in M25 lorry crash is ‘awful situation’

 “The collision of two lorries and the injury of a police officer on the M25 this morning is an awful situation.
 The level of disruption being witnessed on the M25 should not be happening - people are rightly angry and frustrated,” Just Stop Oil said in a statement.

-The statement added: “The impact on peoples lives is huge.
-In normal circumstances this would be unacceptable.
+The statement added: “The impact on people’s lives is huge.
+In normal circumstances, this would be unacceptable.
 It should never have come to this.

 “The failure of our politics has left us with no other option as we seek to protect our rights and freedoms from a collapse in law and order due to a heating world.”

-Chief superintendent Simon Anslow, of Essex Police, praised the officers on the scene.
+Chief Superintendent Simon Anslow, of Essex Police, praised the officers on the scene.

 “One of our officers has been injured as they worked to help resolve this situation.
 Our roads policing officers are dedicated, specialist officers who come to work to serve the public and keep you safe on our roads.
 They do this tirelessly, day-in day-out.